Hart1109/TeikyoRobostar-WRO-FE-2024/schemes/mobility/README.md

 ---
 ## Front wheel operation
-The steering mechanism of the front wheels is controlled by a single axis to increase the drive range and reduce the width between wheels to accommodate sudden steering changes.
+Increasing the distance between the wheels of the vehicle has the advantage of making the steering more agile, allowing for fine angle adjustment and easier corner turning.
+For rough control of the wheels, the angle of the wheels is changed by turning the motor.

 <img src="https://github.com/user-attachments/assets/958800dc-e9b3-40af-af6e-9ccca911bb80" width="40%"> <img src="https://github.com/user-attachments/assets/bd08f922-3c61-40c0-bbdf-5b9dbd5a63fd" width="40%">